Irish Bacon and Cabbage

 1 tablespoon Worcestershire sauce

 Preheat the oven to 275 degrees F. 2.
-To prevent the meat from curling, trim
+To prevent the meat from curling,

-the cornstarch, patting it well into the meat.
-Pierce the beef through in
+pepper.
+Dredge with the cornstarch, patting it well into the meat.

-half a dozen places.
-Press the thyme leaves into the bacon pieces and force
+Pierce the beef through in half a dozen places.
+Press the thyme leaves

-a piece of bacon and a garlic spike into each of the holes in the meat.
+each of the holes in the meat.

 Lightly oil a heavy-bottomed braising pan.
-Place the bay leaf in the center
+Place the bay leaf in the

-meat. .
-Mix the stout, honey, vinegar, and Worcestershire sauce and pour over
+top of the meat. .
+Mix the stout, honey, vinegar, and Worcestershire

-the onions.
-Sprinkle on the rest of the salt and pepper.
+sauce and pour over the onions.
+Sprinkle on the rest of the salt and

 Cover the mound of meat and onions with a sheet of waxed paper.
-Seal the pot
+Seal the

-thin sauce poured over it.
+with the thin sauce poured over it.
 Carve it at the table.

 Author's Note: